-- 1.1 The Council shall establish a CEO Performance Review Panel (the Panel) to have carriage and oversight of the Annual Review Process. - 1.2 The Panel shall be appointed by resolution of Council for a two year term ending on the date of the next ordinary local government election. - 1.3 The Panel shall comprise up to four members, including the Mayor as Chairperson and at least two other Council Members. - 1.4 The primary functions of the Panel are to: - a.
-Subject to clause 2.4, determine the scope of work to engage a consultant to assist with the conduct of the review process; - b.
-Review quotations received from consultants to assist with the conduct of the review process; - c.
-Provide a recommendation to Council on the appointment of a suitable consultant to assist with the conduct of the review process; - d.
+- 1.1 The Council shall establish a CEO Performance Review Panel (the Panel) to have carriage and oversight of the Annual Review Process. - 1.2 The Panel shall be appointed by resolution of Council for a two year term ending on the date of the next ordinary local government election. - 1.3 The Panel shall comprise up to four members, including the Mayor as Chairperson and at least two other Council Members. - 1.4 The primary functions of the Panel are to: - Subject to clause 2.4, determine the scope of work to engage a consultant to assist with the conduct of the review process; - b.
+Review quotations received from consultants to assist with the conduct of the review process; - Provide a recommendation to Council on the appointment of a suitable consultant to assist with the conduct of the review process; - d.
 Manage the consultant appointed by Council; - e.
 Review the results of the performance review process and remuneration review and provide a recommendation to Council on the same; and - f.
-Discuss possible KPIs and measurements with the CEO for reporting to Council arising from the performance review process. - 1.5 All Council Members appointed to the CEO review panel must undertake the relevant CEO performance review training course provided by WALGA within six months of appointment to the panel. - 1.6 The training is valid for five years therefore a re-elected panel member is only required to undertake the training at every second election.
+Discuss possible KPIs and measurements with the CEO for reporting to Council arising from the performance review process. - 1.5 All Council Members appointed to the CEO review panel must undertake relevant CEO performance review training course provided by the Western Australian Local Government Association (WALGA), or similar industry recognised training provider, within six months of appointment to the panel. - 1.6 Where external training cannot be sourced within the timeframe noted in 1.5 above, the City will provide inhouse training to address the processes and skills required for Council Members to contribute effectively to the annual appraisal of the CEO. - 1.7 The training is valid for five years therefore a re-elected panel member is only required to undertake the training at every second election.